Brazil institute says CoronaVac efficacy above 50%, delays full results

-RIO DE JANEIRO, Dec 23 (Reuters) - The COVID-19 vaccine developed by China’s Sinovac Biotech meets the 50% threshold for efficacy set by Brazilian health regulator Anvisa, the biomedical center running late-stage trials in Brazil said on Wednesday.
+RIO DE JANEIRO (Reuters) - The COVID-19 vaccine developed by China’s Sinovac Biotech meets the 50% threshold for efficacy set by Brazilian health regulator Anvisa, the biomedical center running late-stage trials in Brazil said on Wednesday.

 Our Standards: The Thomson Reuters Trust Principles.